sergeysychov/behaviour_inject/README.md

 # Behaviour Inject for Unity3d #

 This is simple and reliable inversion of control tool for Unity3d.
 There are few script files with approximately 400 lines of code.
-You may easily handle it, support it or even extend it in the way you like.
-Although it provides crutial features of reflective dependency injection:
+Yet it provides crutial features of reflective dependency injection:
 - resolving interfaces;
 - injection to MonoBehaviour properties or fields;
 - poco object autocomposition with constructor injection;